memfault/interrupt/_drafts/rameen-guest-post.md

 being used to describe a more diverse and capable set of technologies than before.
 One implication of this was that learning to write software for embedded systems in the 2010s was, to put it lightly, really hard.
-In retrospect, some of that difficulty can be attributed to the inherent challenges in comprehending embedded mental models.
+In retrospect, some of that difficulty can be attributed to the inherent challenges in understanding embedded mental models.
 But another outsize, generally unspoken reason for this difficulty was that those traditional mental models were becoming less useful more or less at the rate at which the capabilities of the hardware were